scribe-org/Scribe-iOS/README.md

 - iPhone and iPad support
 - Dynamic layouts for cross-device performance
-- Portrait and landscape views (WIP)
+- Portrait and landscape modes
 - Auto-capitalization
 - The double space period shortcut
 - Typing `'` returns to the alphabetic keyboard